kindista/kindista/src/facebook.md

   - taggable friends:
 https://developers.facebook.com/docs/graph-api/reference/user/taggable_friends
 https://developers.facebook.com/docs/sharing/opengraph/using-actions#tags
-  - if gratitude-recipient is tagable, but user hasn't given friends-list permission
-    - ask for permission
-    - ask if they want to tag the friend
-- make sure final piece is a post request
 - modify-db with tagged-friends
 - remove tagged friends from options of contatcts who can be tagged
 - no indefinite article (og:determiner=""):